-The puzzle explained.
+The town planning puzzle explained.

-There are three main aspects:
+There are three main components of town planning:

 strategic, statutory and project planning.

-Strategic planning is the big picture, like looking at the front of the puzzle box to help envisage how the locality, suburb, town, or city will look like at the end, once all the pieces are in place.
+This is the big picture, like looking at the front of the puzzle box to help envisage how the locality, suburb, town, or city will look like at the end, once all the pieces are in place.

 In NSW, Regional Plans identify the overall vision, goals, and directions for areas of the state.
 Regional Plans are outlined in more detail by Council Local Strategic Planning Statements.
 These Statements then direct studies and planning proposals that guide State and Local Environmental Plans and Development Control Plans.

-Statutory planning or development assessment planning relates to State and Local Environmental Plans and the Development Control plans to implement the strategic planning goals, aiming to reduce and mitigate potential conflict between different land uses.
+Also known as development assessment planning relates to State and Local Environmental Plans and the Development Control plans to implement the strategic planning goals, aiming to reduce and mitigate potential conflict between different land uses.

 Statutory planning is undertaken by State Government, Councils and Private Certifiers, depending on the scale and type of land use or development.
 This type of planning helps piece the puzzle together, checking that any proposed developments or changes to land use meet certain provisions and to determine if it fits in with other development or land uses without negatively impacting the surrounding community.